Bad folks hurting your church

 - They’ll brag up others if it pays.

 LIFE APPLICATION.
 Jude said, “Some among you are getting shaky in the faith.
 Show them what mercy looks like” (1:22).
-What does mercy look like when it comes to help people spiritually weak or weakening?
+What does mercy look like when helping people spiritually weak or weakening?